What is Music Therapy?

 Music therapy is the skillful use of music and musical elements by an accredited music therapist to promote, maintain, and restore mental, physical, emotional, and spiritual health.
 Music has nonverbal, creative, structural, and emotional qualities.
 These are used in the therapeutic relationship to facilitate contact, interaction, self-awareness, learning, self-expression, communication, and personal development.

 Canadian Association for Music Therapy / Association de Musicothérapie du Canada Annual General Meeting, Vancouver, British Columbia, May 6, 1994

-In order to retain their MTA credential, music therapists are required to maintain their credential every five years by participating in continuing education.
+In order to retain their MTA credential, music therapists are required to participate in set number of continuing education hours on a five-year cycle.

 Music therapists work in a wide variety of institutional, community, and private practice settings, with individuals of all ages, abilities, and backgrounds.
 This includes, but is not limited to: autism, down syndrome, acquired brain injury, school settings, palliative care, long term care facilities, neonatal care, substance abuse, mental health, youth at risk, physical disabilities, and speech and language impairments.

-Do I need experience or training in music to participate in music therapy sessions?
+Do I need musical training to participate in music therapy?

 No!
 No previous training or education is required to participate in music therapy sessions.